yxlau-sleepy/noevent/README.md

 The initial version of this library was completed within two weeks and still needs improvement.
 The following are the future to-do items.

-- [ ] 🔴 Optimization of removing any element from the timeout min-heap
+- [ ] 🔴 Rewrite the timeout min-heap with a hash table
 - [ ] 🔴 The implementation of Epoll (Linux) and Select (Windows)
 - [ ] 🟢 More examples
 - [ ] 🟠 Documentation about this library